cue-lang/cuelang.org/hugo/content/en/docs/introduction/installation/index.md

 On Linux, Microsoft Windows, and macOS, the `cue` command can be downloaded from the [official CUE releases](https://github.com/cue-lang/cue/releases/).

-These releases include *prereleases*, which are cutting-edge versions of `cue` made available to help expose bugs and flush out unintended behaviours.
+These releases include *pre-releases*, which are cutting-edge versions of `cue` made available to help expose bugs and flush out unintended behaviours.

 #### Install using Homebrew